Scaled process priors for Bayesian nonparametric estimation of the unseen genetic variation

-For our model to be useful in practice, we need to infer the underlying, unknown, hyperparameters of the process from the data.
-In our experiments, we adopt an empirical Bayes procedure in order to learn these parameters by maximizing the marginal distribution of the feature counts.
-For the SB-SP-Bernoulli process, we maximize numerically \Cref{eq:stable_marginal} with respect to the parameters of the process --- $\beta, c, \sigma$ --- and use the resulting values to produce our estimators.
-I.e., we let
+For the SSB method to be useful, we need to estimate the underlying, unknown, parameters of the SB-SP prior.
+To learn these prior's parameters, we here adopt an empirical Bayes procedure, which consists in maximizing the marginal distribution \eqref{eq:stable_marginal}.
+In particular, we maximize numerically \Cref{eq:stable_marginal} with respect to the parameters $\beta>0$, $c>0$ and $\sigma\in(0,1)$ of the SB-SP prior, and use the resulting values to produce our estimators.
+That is, we let

-and plug these values in \Cref{eq:stable_news} and \Cref{eq:stable_news_freq} to produce estimates of the number of new variants or number of new variants with given prevalence $r$ respectively.
+and plug these values in the BNP estimator \eqref{eq:stable_news} and \eqref{eq:stable_news_freq}.
+The resulting values provide our BNP estimates of the number $\unseen{N}{M}$ of new variants and the number $\unseen{N}{M,r}$ of new variants with prevalence $r$.

-Once an estimate has been obtained, in order to assess its accuracy, we define the following metric: given dataset containing $L$ observations (binary vectors), let $K_\ell$ denote the true number of distinct features observed in the first $\ell$ samples.
-Then, we consider the percent deviation of the estimate from the truth to be the achieved accuracy.
-Letting now $\estpred{N}{M}$ denote any of the estimators we consider which takes as input $N$ observations and extrapolates to additional $M$ observations, its corresponding accuracy is defined as
+To assess the accuracy of our estimates, we consider the percent deviation of the estimate from the truth to be the achieved accuracy.
+That is, the accuracy of the estimator $\estpred{N}{M}$ is defined as